ChuXo/plugin-bitquery/README.md

 Currently only "base", "ethereum", "bsc" are supported.
 More coming soon. (bsc is not supported for total supply and market cap)

-### Using the cache to control requests

-By default, the provider requests the latest on-chain data and injects it to the agent before replying to the user.
-To control the frequency of these requests, you can set the `CACHE_DURATION_MINUTES` settings variable.

-### Using custom RPC Url to fetch totalSupply and calculate marketcaps:

-By default, no totalsupply gets fetched and therefore no marketcap can be calculated.
-To activate the fetch of the totalsupply to calculate the marketcap, insert the INFURA_API_KEY into the secrets of env or the character config like above.

-Currently available for ethereum, bsc and base

 ## Actions

 Let the agent query on-chain transactions for you.
 Find tokens top performing tokens and more.